 |Academic year 2017/18, Available to all students (SV1)

 Programme Level Learning and Teaching Hours 4,

 |Additional Information (Assessment)

-*Palaeontology fieldtrip report: 20% of course mark.
-Palaeontology group presentation: 5% of course mark.
-Details: palaeontology coursework is a written report and group presentation based on one of the four fieldtrips.
-The course will be divided into groups: at least one group for each fieldtrip site.
-Each individual will write a report on their group¿s site, of a total of ca. 1500 words, which includes: 1) a brief background on the age, location (ca. 100-200 words), and importance of the site; 2) a summary of the sedimentology of the site (ca. 500 words); 3) a description of five fossils you found at the site, with a drawing or photograph for each, an identification of what the fossils are, and a description of major anatomical features and biological habits (ca. 800-900 words).
+The coursework is a written report and group presentation based on one of the four fieldtrips.
+The course will be divided into eight groups: two for each fieldtrip site.
+Each individual will write a report on their group¿s site, which includes: 1) a brief background on the age, location (100 words), and importance of the site; 2) a summary of the sedimentology of the site (500 words); 3) a description of five fossils you found at the site, with a drawing or photograph for each, an identification of what the fossils are, and 50 words about major anatomical features and biological habits (800 words total).
 Each group will work together to prepare and a deliver a 15-minute powerpoint presentation on their site, describing its age, sedimentology, importance, major fossils, palaeoenvironment, regional geological setting and any other relevant information.
 Be creative!
 The individual reports will be handed in on that same day as the presentations (as above).
-Please note that if fieldtrips are unable to proceed, an alternative essay-based assessment and groupwork-based assessment will be substituted.

-*Sedimentology practical exam: 25% of course mark.
-The class practical exam is a 20-minute test on the practical material of the sedimentological part of the course to be held in the scheduled practical class time on Wednesday 22rd November 11.30-12.00 (in normal practical time)
+20% of the sedimentology mark will come from the class practical exam.
+This is a 20-minute test on the practical material of the sedimentological part of the course to be held in the scheduled practical class time on Wednesday 22rd November 11.30-12.00 (in normal practical time)